 We depend on reliable, consistent third-party servicing of the loans that we insure.
 Over the last several years, the mortgage loan servicing industry has experienced consolidation.
 The resulting reduction in the number of servicers could lead to disruptions in the servicing of mortgage loans covered by our insurance policies.
-In addition, the increases in the number of delinquent mortgage loans requiring servicing since the financial crisis began have strained the resources of servicers, reducing their ability to undertake mitigation efforts that could help limit our losses, and have resulted in an increasing amount of delinquent loan servicing being transferred to specialty servicers.
+In addition, the increases in the number of delinquent mortgage loans requiring servicing since 2007 have strained the resources of servicers, reducing their ability to undertake mitigation efforts that could help limit our losses, and have resulted in an increasing amount of delinquent loan servicing being transferred to specialty servicers.
 The transfer of servicing can cause a disruption in the servicing of delinquent loans.
 Future housing market conditions could lead to additional increases in delinquencies.
 Managing a substantially higher volume of non-performing loans could lead to increased disruptions in the servicing of mortgages.

-If interest rates decline, house prices appreciate or mortgage insurance cancellation requirements change, the length of time that our policies remain in force could decline and result in declines in our revenue.
+Changes in interest rates, house prices or mortgage insurance cancellation requirements may change the length of time that our policies remain in force.

-In each year, most of our premiums are from insurance that has been written in prior years.
+The premium from a single premium policy is collected upfront and generally earned over the estimated life of the policy.
+In contrast, premiums from a monthly premium policy are received and earned each month over the life of the policy.
+In each year, most of our premiums received are from insurance that has been written in prior years.
 As a result, the length of time insurance remains in force, which is also generally referred to as persistency, is a significant determinant of our revenues.
-Future premiums on our insurance in force represent a material portion of our claims paying resources.
+Future premiums on our monthly paid insurance policies in force represent a material portion of our claims paying resources and a low persistency rate will reduce those future premiums.
+In contrast, a higher than expected persistency rate will decrease the profitability from single premium policies because they will remain in force longer than was estimated when the policies were written.

-Our persistency rate was 82.8% at December 31, 2014, compared to 79.5% at December 31, 2013, and 79.8% at December 31, 2012.
+Our persistency rate was 81.6% at March 31, 2015, compared to 82.8% at December 31, 2014, and 79.5% at December 31, 2013.
 During the 1990s, our year-end persistency ranged from a high of 87.4% at December 31, 1990 to a low of 68.1% at December 31, 1998.
 Since 2000, our year-end persistency ranged from a high of 84.7% at December 31, 2009 to a low of 47.1% at December 31, 2003.

 Our persistency rate is primarily affected by the level of current mortgage interest rates compared to the mortgage coupon rates on our insurance in force, which affects the vulnerability of the insurance in force to refinancing.
-Due to refinancing, we have experienced lower persistency on our 2009 through 2011 books of business.
-This has been partially offset by higher persistency on our older books of business reflecting the more restrictive credit policies of lenders (which make it more difficult for homeowners to refinance loans), as well as declines in housing values.
 Our persistency rate is also affected by mortgage insurance cancellation policies of mortgage investors along with the current value of the homes underlying the mortgages in the insurance in force.